georgebsr/100-days-of-code-with-codecademy/README.md

 - Getters to format and return readable output
 - Logical validation to ensure both meal and price exist

-# Day 29 & Day 30
+# Day 30 & Day 31
 ## Break
-No coding this days as I was in the village without access to a PC.
+No coding these days as I was in the village without access to a PC.
 Taking a short break!

-# Day 31
+# Day 32
 ## Practicing JavaScript concepts
 Today, I took a break from the curriculum and focused on practicing JavaScript concepts through exercises on Codecademy.